Okay, so this is a pretty odd way to begin an article called ‘How to improve your website’, but here goes.

 Sure, include a separate contact page, but before they have time to change their mind about getting in touch, give them the chance to do it there and then.

-You can do loads of things to give your customers an enjoyable user experience – these are just for starters.
+You can do loads of things to improve your website and give your customers an enjoyable user experience – these are just for starters.

 Until next time,